Accurate Vulnerability Assessment is key

 Nearly all VA solutions depend upon version checking as their primary method of assessing the relative vulnerability of network hardware or software.
 VA solutions typically look at the response header and from the version data there they deduce whether the hardware or software is vulnerable.
 If an old version is known to have 5 vulnerabilities and the header says that the old version is in use, then it is assumed that all 5 of those vulnerabilities exist and need to be fixed, even if they have already been resolved by configuration settings or back door updates that may have been done.

 Version checking has many advantages for the vendor and one key disadvantage for the customer.
 It is easy to program and claim '45,000 tests'.
-Also, a version analysis scan that finds an old version can produce a long and impressive list of vulnerabilities.
+Also, a version analysis scan that finds many old versions can produce a long and impressive list of vulnerabilities.
 This makes the solution look good.

 The disadvantage: Poor accuracy misses real problems and list dozens if not hundreds of vulnerabilities that don't actually exist.
 Version information contained in a header doesn't reflect the presence or absence of a security issue with high accuracy.

-The fundamental indicator of a vulnerability is 'unwanted response to a query'.
+The fundamental indicator of a real and present vulnerability is 'unwanted response to a query'.
 Vulnerabilities can be exactly and accurately identified by how the host responds when given a special query.

-AVDS alone, in the field of Vulnerability Assessment solutions, uses specially crafted queries and the resulting behavior of network components and web applications as its primary indicator of whether a specific vulnerability exists or not.
+beSECURE alone, in the field of Vulnerability Assessment solutions, specializes in using specially crafted queries and the resulting behavior of network components and web applications as its primary indicator of whether a vulnerability exists or not.
 This strategy requires a great deal more effort in the programming of vulnerability tests but produces so few false positives that most of our customers never experience one.

-The version number reported in the header is only a general indicator of vulnerability.
+The version number reported in the header is only a general indicator of a possible vulnerability.
 It is not accurate enough for mission critical application in Vulnerability Assessment.

 False negatives are clearly a catastrophic failure in VA.
 All vendors recognize this and the broadly accepted solution is to declare every possible issue a vulnerability and let the network administrator try to prove otherwise.
 This and the race to have the most tests and report the most vulnerabilities has made the false positive endemic to Vulnerability Assessment.